Treatment for acne depends on how severe it is. It can take several months of treatment before acne symptoms improve.

 - it reduces redness and swelling in and around spots

-However, the drug can also cause a wide range of side effects.
-It's only recommended for severe cases of acne that haven't responded to other treatments.
+But the drug can also cause a wide range of side effects.
+It's only recommended for severe cases of acne that have not responded to other treatments.

-Because of the risk of side effects, isotretinoin can only be prescribed by a specially trained GP or a dermatologist.
+Because of the risk of side effects, isotretinoin can only be prescribed by a specialist doctor.

 - comedone extractor – a small pen-shaped instrument that can be used to clean out blackheads and whiteheads